best-practice-and-impact/ons-git-config/README.md

 # ONS Git Configuration

 I wanted to share my global Git configuration, to support use of GitHub alongside GitLab at the ONS.
 It also includes other features that you might find useful in your workflow.
 Some of these features are described below, with the complete files displayed at the bottom of the page.

+Feel free to copy the whole lot, but I'd suggest that you instead choose aspects that might be useful to you and add these to your own configuration.

 ## Home location